Root Canal Treatment

 Did you know…

 Some infected teeth cause no discomfort at all.
-Unfortunately, this means that if you don’t regularly visit your dentist, you are at risk of allowing the disease to grow more severe.
+Unfortunately, this means that if you don’t regularly visit your dentist, you are risking allowing the disease to grow more severe.
 In this case, you may completely lose the tooth.
 The infection can even spread to other parts of the body, which is a much more serious issue.
-One of the advantages of root canal treatment is that you get to keep the original tooth instead of replacing it with a prosthetic – the preferred option for many reasons.
+One of the advantages of root canal treatment is that you get to keep the original tooth – the preferred option for many reasons.

 Frequently Asked Questions